chromaui/learnstorybook.com/content/angular/en/data.md

 This example uses [ngxs](https://ngxs.gitbook.io/ngxs/), a library that embraces Redux/ngrx principles but focuses on reducing boilerplate and provides a more _angular-y_ way of managing state, to build a simple data model for our app.
 However, the pattern used here applies just as well to other data management libraries like [ngrx/store](https://github.com/ngrx/platform).

+Let's start by refactoring our app a bit, we'll need to create two folders: `containers` and `components`.
+After that, let's move both `task.component.ts` and `task-list.component.ts` (with their corresponding `.stories.ts` file) inside the latter.
+After that, update any references in the imports.

-First we’ll construct a simple state container that responds to actions that change the state of tasks, in a file called `src/tasks/state/task.state.ts` (intentionally kept simple):
+After that we’ll construct a simple state container that responds to actions that change the state of tasks, in a file called `src/tasks/state/task.state.ts` (intentionally kept simple):

 ```typescript
 import { State, Selector, Action, StateContext } from '@ngxs/store';